greg-raven/Uncommon-Sense/_posts/2010-07-20-corruption-is-like-a-cancer.md

 ---
-title: 'Corruption is like a cancer'
+title: "Corruption is like a cancer"
 layout: post
 categories:
 - corruption